fivetwentythree/exp/content/posts/leviathan.md

 ---
-title: "Hobbes's Leviathan, or How to Not Murder Each Other Over Politics"
+title: "Hobbes's Leviathan or How to Not Murder Each Other Over Politics"
 date: 2023-10-28T12:00:00-07:00
 draft: false
 description: "Why did Thomas Hobbes argue for an all-powerful sovereign?
 A deep dive into the English Civil War, the 'nasty, brutish, and short' state of nature, and the book that annoyed everyone."